MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 **Q5.
 When should you use "Networking outside organization" and when "Diverse ties"?**

 A5.
-If you need nothing more than the number of connections a person has at the organizational level, within the company, regardless of whether connections include licensed users, use _Networking outside organization_.
-But if you restrict your query to licensed users, use _Diverse ties_ to obtain a more realistic and qualitative view of the variety of connections with potential for diverse or novel information.
+If you need nothing more than the number of connections a person has at the organizational level, within the company, regardless of whether connections include licensed users, use Networking outside organization.
+But if you restrict your query to licensed users, use Diverse ties to obtain a more realistic and qualitative view of the variety of connections with potential for diverse or novel information.
 Diverse ties also allows you to look at connections at any organizational attribute level, which gives you more useful results than Networking outside organization would provide.

 **Q6.
 When should you use "Networking outside company" and when "Diverse ties"?**